Achieving the ‘Greenest Games Ever’, the Geotechnical Engineers Challenge

 - All infrastructure to achieve a CEEQUAL accreditation

-The requirement for CEEQUAL accreditation was particularly permanent as any claims has to be evidence based so designers were required to provide drawings, calculations and meeting minutes and record their actions accordingly.
+The requirement for CEEQUAL accreditation was particularly pertinent as all statements had to be evidence based so designers were required to provide drawings, calculations and meeting minutes and record their actions accordingly.

 Reinforced Soil Design